AmaanSayyad/APTCasino-/README.md

 ## Key Features
 - **Educational Modules:** Comprehensive modules covering the basics of gambling, including game rules, strategies, and probability.
-- **Simulated Environment:** A risk-free space where users can practice their gambling skills with virtual currency before transitioning to real assets.
+- **Simulated Environment:** A risk-free space where users can practice their gambling skills with in game test currency (APTC) before transitioning to real assets.
 - **Skill Assessment:** Regular quizzes and assessments to gauge user understanding and readiness for real gambling.
 - **Responsible Gambling Tools:** Features that promote responsible gambling, such as spending limits, time trackers, and self-exclusion options.
 - **Community Engagement:** Forums, social features, and peer support systems to foster a community of responsible gamblers.